ImnIrdst/iiVisu/README.md

 ```

 # Documentation
-- `maxAmp`: Maximum amp that you expected to recieve from the mic.
+- `maxAmp`: Maximum amp that you expected to receive from the mic.
 Amps with higher than maxAmp are shown as a full height bar.
 This is calculated automatically in the `PlayerVisualizer`.

 - `barWidth`: Width of each bar.

 - `spaceBetweenBar`: Space between each bar.

-- `approximateBarDuration`: Defines aproximate duration of each bar.
+- `approximateBarDuration`: Defines approximate duration of each bar.
 The exact duration of each bar is calculated and stored in the `barDuration` variable.
-This is only used in `PlayerVisualizer`. `RecorderVisualizer` draws a bar per each recieved amp.
+This is only used in `PlayerVisualizer`. `RecorderVisualizer` draws a bar per each received amp.

 - `loadedBarPrimeColor`: Defines loaded bar color.

 - `backgroundBarPrimeColor`: Defines background (unloaded) bar color.

-- `ampNormalizer`: Recieves a lambda method for normalizing amps. (for better visualization)
+- `ampNormalizer`: Receives a lambda method for normalizing amps. (for better visualization)

 - `addAmp`: Used for adding an amp to `RecorderVisualizer` and its bar gets drawn Immediately.

 - `updateTime`: Used for updating `PlayerVisualizer` timeline to specified location. `isPlaying` param is used for defining behaviour of `onFinishedSeeking` callback.

-- `onStartSeeking` : Recieves a callback for the action needed to happen when seeking starts.
+- `onStartSeeking` : Receives a callback for the action needed to happen when seeking starts.

-- `onSeeking` : Recieves a callback for the action needed to happen during the seeking process and contains current time position of the visualizer.
+- `onSeeking` : Receives a callback for the action needed to happen during the seeking process and contains current time position of the visualizer.

-- `onFinishedSeeking`: Recieves a callback for the action needed to happen after the seeking finishes and contains time position of the visualizer and a variable for deciding whether you need to resume player after seeking or not.
+- `onFinishedSeeking`: Receives a callback for the action needed to happen after the seeking finishes and contains time position of the visualizer and a variable for deciding whether you need to resume player after seeking or not.

 ## License
 MIT.
 See the [LICENSE](https://github.com/ImnIrdst/iiVisu/blob/main/LICENSE) file for details.